Sanglorian/orcus/Orcus Classes and Powers - current.md

 You have the belt, claimed the trophy.
 Few others boast the record you have.
 You fought hard and trained hard for the respect and it is well earned.
 In the realm of physical training, there is no better.

-***Requirements:*** Unarmed Combat feat
+**Requirements:** Unarmed Combat feat.

 ### Class Features

-***Guard Control (11th level):*** You gain a +2 bonus to all saving throws against being dazed, stunned, or weakened.
+**Guard Control (11th level):** You gain a +2 bonus to all saving throws against being dazed, stunned, or weakened.

-***Change Your Guard (11th level):*** You can spend an action point while grappling an opponent to make any at-will attack or basic attack against that enemy, instead of taking an extra action.
+**Change Your Guard (11th level):** You can spend an action point while grappling an opponent to make any at-will attack or basic attack against that enemy, instead of taking an extra action.
 The attack automatically hits and doubles any damage inflicted.

-***Choke/Lock (16th level):*** Each turn you sustain a grapple, you deal damage equal to your Strength or Dexterity modifier to the grabbed creature.
+**Choke/Lock (16th level):** Each turn you sustain a grapple, you deal damage equal to your Strength or Dexterity modifier to the grabbed creature.

 ### Powers